sahq-azhar/Flutter-Nasa_Gallery/README.md

 <h1 align='center'> 🌌 Galaxy images App using Flutter and JSON  &nbsp   </h1> <br>

-This project is a Galaxy images viewing app that fetches images from JSON.
+This project is a Galaxy images viewing app that fetches images and other details from JSON.

 ## 🖼️ Final UI <br>